deepvisai/ractor-supervisor/README.md

   - **OneForAll**: If any child fails, *all* children are stopped and restarted.
   - **RestForOne**: The failing child and all subsequent children (in definition order) are stopped and restarted.

+  Strategies apply to **all failure scenarios**, including:
+    - Spawn errors (failures in `pre_start`/`post_start`)
+    - Runtime panics
+    - Normal and abnormal exits

+    Example: If spawning a child fails during pre_start, it will count as a restart and trigger strategy logic

 - **`max_restarts`** + **`max_seconds`**
   Meltdown window.
 If `max_restarts` is exceeded within `max_seconds`, the supervisor triggers a meltdown and stops abnormally.